PapersOfMathieuNls/clever-commit/combined.md

 $F8$ was rejected by four of participants and accepted by two.
 The participant argued that the proposed fix was more a refactoring opportunity than an actual fix.

 $F12$ was marked as unsure by all the reviewers because the code had to do with a subsystem that is maintained by another team and the participants felt that it is out of scope of this session.

 After the session, we asked the participants two additional questions: _Will you use CLEVER in the future?_ and _What aspects of CLEVER need to be improved?_.

 The participants answered the first question positively.
 They all agreed that CLEVER could be a good tool for intercepting risky commits, and hence improving the quality assurance process.
 For the second question, the participants expressed concerns about the context surrounding the buggy commits and the fixes.
 While displaying the entire commits is not a solution, according to the participants, some context might be inferred from the commit messages and the issues associated with the fixes in the bug tracking systems.
 The second limitation of CLEVER is its inability to deal with generated code.
-At this point, CLEVER points towards the code generator rather than the generated code.
+At this point, CLEVER points towards the code generated code rather than the generated code.
 This aspect of CLEVER needs to be improved.

 # Discussion {#sec:threats}